secblc/Blind-Croupier-Documentation/White Paper.md

 *  **Anti-Fraud System.** Our algorithms make Player fraudery and Croupier cheating impossible even in theory.
 All money transfers are controlled by the smart contract, immune to external control.

+## Mobile Casino

+Mobile casinos actually represent a brand new craze of online casino industry (Reached €13.5Billions [H2 Gambling Capital report](http://www.igamingbusiness.com/news/igaming-dashboard-june-2017)).
+Internet expansion in Smartphone helped greatly the world of gambling providing a wide array of online mobile casinos.
+Online mobile casinos offer the same excitement and thrill like you get in real casino.
+Besides, some of the reputed mobile casinos.
+We will, provide gamblers with high quality graphics and most powerful software to offer a realistic gambling experience.
+With all these advantages, there is no doubt that online mobile casino is here to stay.

 ## White Label Casino and Payment Aggregation